MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### IoT Hub Fallback Route Disabled

 We detected that the Fallback Route on your IoT Hub has been disabled.
-When the Fallback Route is disabled messages stop flowing to the default endpoint.
-If you're no longer able to ingest telemetry downstream consider re-enabling the Fallback Route.
+When the Fallback Route is disabled, messages stop flowing to the default endpoint.
+If you're no longer able to ingest telemetry downstream, consider re-enabling the Fallback Route.

 Learn more about [IoT hub - IoTHubFallbackDisabledAdvisor (IoT Hub Fallback Route Disabled)](/azure/iot-hub/iot-hub-devguide-messages-d2c#fallback-route).